SriVarshitha2006/self_project/README.md

 # self_project
-Project Name : spam mail detection and part of image classification
+Project Name : spam mail detection - check email_classification.ipynb and mail.csv

+and part of image classification

 GOAL : Creating a best model for image classification by all the learnings made